mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Man-yi tilted her head slightly and waited.

 Shen Hui stood up.
-The chair scraped backward across the floor—a short, small sound.
+The chair scraped backward across the floor with a short, small sound.
 She didn't know what she meant to do as she rose.
 Her feet moved first; her body followed.
 She walked to Man-yi.
 Man-yi was half a head taller.
 Less than a step between them.

 Shen Hui raised her hand.
 It hesitated in midair.
 Her fingertips curved slightly, suspended beside Man-yi's cheek.

 Man-yi didn't move.
-Her eyes dropped, lashes casting a small shadow on her cheekbone.
+Her eyes dropped; lashes cast a small shadow on her cheekbone.

 Shen Hui's fingertips came down.
 They landed on Man-yi's cheekbone, touching a small patch of warm skin.
 Her hand was shaking.
-The fingertips moved from cheekbone to cheek—the cheek soft, the bone beneath hard.
+Her fingertips moved from cheekbone to cheek; the cheek was soft, the bone beneath hard.

 Man-yi's lips parted slightly.

 "...Hui-hui."

-That name—in Nanjing, only her family had called her that as a child.
-Man-yi said it in a Cantonese cadence, the last syllable of Hui stretched out, its trailing edge holding the lightest of sighs.
+That name: in Nanjing, only her family had called her that as a child.
+Man-yi said it in a Cantonese cadence, the last syllable of *Hui* stretched out, its trailing edge holding the lightest of sighs.

 Man-yi raised her hand and covered the hand Shen Hui had placed on her face.
 Her fingers interlaced with Shen Hui's.
 She tilted her head slightly and pressed her cheek against Shen Hui's palm.

 Shen Hui's fingers tightened of their own accord, touching the small patch of skin beside Man-yi's mouth.
 Man-yi's lips trembled slightly.

-She slowly drew Shen Hui's hand down from her face—and kept holding it.
+She slowly drew Shen Hui's hand down from her face, and kept holding it.
 Their hands were joined in the space between them.
-Man-yi's thumb moved across the back of Shen Hui's hand—once, twice.
+Man-yi's thumb moved across the back of Shen Hui's hand, once, twice.

 Shen Hui lowered her head and looked at their clasped hands.
 Man-yi's hands were well cared for, and the coral nail polish at this angle carried a faint cast of orange.
 Shen Hui slowly raised Man-yi's hand.
 She lowered her head and pressed her lips to Man-yi's knuckles.

 The lipstick hadn't quite dried; it left a trace of color on the skin.
-She held her lips there a moment, felt the finger beneath them curl slightly.
+She held her lips there a moment and felt the finger beneath them curl slightly.

-Man-yi's other hand came up and rested on the crown of Shen Hui's head—lightly, stroking once down along the length of her hair.
+Man-yi's other hand came up and rested on the crown of Shen Hui's head, lightly, stroking once down along her hair.

 From next door came her aunt's voice, calling through the wall: "A-Hui, dinner's ready!"

 Man-yi withdrew her hand.
 Shen Hui let go too.
 As they separated, Shen Hui saw the pale lip print left on Man-yi's knuckles.
 Man-yi looked down and saw it too.

-She stepped back half a pace.
-Said something in a low voice—in Cantonese.
+She stepped back half a pace and said something low, in Cantonese.
 Shen Hui couldn't understand.

 "What did you say?"

-Man-yi smiled, and shook her head.
+Man-yi smiled and shook her head.

 Her aunt called once more from next door.
-Shen Hui walked to the door and looked back once at Man-yi.
+Shen Hui walked to the door and looked back at Man-yi.
 Man-yi stood in the middle of the room, one hand hanging at her side, the other pressed to her chest.

 Shen Hui went back to her aunt's flat.
 Her aunt said something from the kitchen, voice coming through the door.
-Shen Hui answered, and walked into the small room.
+Shen Hui answered and walked into the small room.

 She sat on the folding bed, the lipstick box in her hands.
 Her face still held its makeup.
 The light from the building opposite came through the window, falling across the floor in patches of light and dark.
-She opened the box, twisted out the lipstick and looked at it.
-The pigment showed a small dent where it had been used—taken from her lips earlier.
+She opened the box, twisted out the lipstick, and looked at it.
+The pigment showed a small dent where it had been used, taken from her lips earlier.
 She raised it to her lips and applied it again, deepening the color a little.
 She looked at herself in her aunt's crooked full-length mirror.
 The bottom corner of the mirror had gone dark with age and her reflection was always missing a piece.
 But her lips, with their lipstick, were whole.

-She raised her hand—the hand that had touched Man-yi's face.
+She raised her hand: the hand that had touched Man-yi's face.
 She pressed her palm against her own cheek and closed her eyes.

 A long while passed.
 From next door came the radio, turned very low, indistinct.

 Sunday.

-At nine in the morning, the three of them left together.
+At nine in the morning the three of them left together.
 Her aunt hailed a cab; all three climbed in, her aunt in front, Shen Hui and Man-yi in the back seat, a handbag's width of space between them.

 The taxi drove through Sheung Wan, through Kennedy Town, heading in the direction of Kowloon.
-Outside the window the streets retreated quickly past—arcades, signboards, flyovers, tram rails.
+Outside the window the streets retreated quickly past: arcades, signboards, flyovers, tram rails.

 Hung Hom station.
 The plaza outside was white with morning sun.
 They walked inside together, all the way down to the platform.
 The platform was crowded, mostly travelers with large bags.

 The train hadn't come yet.
 Shen Hui set her travel bag down beside her feet.
-Her aunt held her hand and went through a litany of reminders, then said she should come back when she had time and they'd go eat seafood—and then she hugged her.
+Her aunt held her hand and went through a litany of reminders, said she should come back when she had time and they'd go eat seafood, and then she hugged her.

 Man-yi was wearing a simple cream-colored dress today, hem to the knee.
 Her hair was down and the wind kept disordering it.
-No makeup, her brows and eyes bare, her lips bare.
+No makeup; her brows and eyes were bare, her lips bare.
 She leaned against a concrete column with both hands in her dress pockets and had barely spoken throughout.

 Her aunt checked the time, said she had something to take care of and needed to go, and left Man-yi to wait with Shen Hui for the train.
 When she had gone, the two of them were alone on the platform.